tadejsv/squatting-slavs-strike-back/README.md

 ### Save your model

 Save your model inside the `models/` folder.
-I would also suggest to train it on full dataset first (not just the train split).
+I would also suggest to train it on full dataset first (not just the train split) - unless of course you were using some kind of early stopping or similar.

 ### Prepare your scripts